-What the bluebells quietly remind us about being there, just as things are.
+Have you noticed how bluebells can quietly remind us about being there, just as things are?

 Theres a moment each year when the woods soften.